-The Commission finds that NIPSCO shall continue to include in its quarterly FAC filings updates concerning its utilization of RECs associated with wind and solar purchases being recovered through the authority granted in the 43393, 45194, 45195, 45310, 45462, and 45529 Orders and any other future renewable purchases.
+The Commission finds that NIPSCO shall continue to include in its quarterly FAC filings updates concerning its utilization of RECs associated with wind and solar purchases being recovered through the authority granted in 43393, 45194, 45195, 45310, 45462, and 45524 Orders and any other future renewable purchases.
+NIPSCO shall also continue to incorporate forecasted REC sales and quarterly JV cash distributions using the forecasting methodology employed in this Cause.

 D. Electric Hedging Program.
-Ms. Robles provided the table below, which shows the hedging contracts purchased during the reconciliation period.
+Ms. Robles testified NIPSCO is operating under the updated 2023-2025 Hedging Plan ("Hedging Plan"), which began in July 2023, and that the following hedging contracts were purchased during the reconciliation period:

-Month Power Contacts Gas Contracts
+Month Power Contracts Gas Contracts

 Actual Var to Plan Actual Var to Plan

-April 2023 30 10 31 0
+July 2023 125 0 35 3

-May 2023 10 10 38 0
+August 2023 105 0 43 3

-June 2023 35 10 37 0
+September 2023 75 0 36 3